-Under the Dodd-Frank Wall Street Reform and Consumer Protection Act, we are required to disclose the median of the annual total compensation of our employees, the annual total compensation of our CEO at December 31, 2023, Mr. Stone, and the ratio of these two amounts (such ratio, the "CEO Pay Ratio").
+Under the Dodd-Frank Wall Street Reform and Consumer Protection Act, we are required to disclose the median of the annual total compensation of our employees (other than the CEO), the annual total compensation of our CEO at December 31, 2024, Mr. Stone, and the ratio of these two amounts (such ratio, the "CEO Pay Ratio").

-In 2023, our CEO's annual total compensation was \$8,997,445 as reflected in the Summary Compensation Table included in this Proxy Statement.
-Our median employee's annual total compensation for 2023 was \$64,092.
-As a result, the CEO Pay Ratio for 2023 was 140 to 1.
+In 2024, our CEO's annual total compensation was \$8,458,360 as reflected in the 2024 Summary Compensation Table included in this proxy statement.
+Our median employee's annual total compensation for 2024 was \$64,714.
+As a result, the CEO Pay Ratio for 2024 was 131 to 1.

-We identified our median employee in December 2022, and are using the same median employee to calculate the 2023 CEO Pay Ratio.
-We reviewed the composition of roles and total number of employees as of December 1, 2023 and determined our employee population was substantially similar to 2022.
-To identify the "median employee" from our employee population, we defined our employee population, by excluding a total of 549 employees in India, Spain and Thailand, as permitted by the de minimis exclusion.
-We used base salary as our consistently applied compensation measure.
-We calculated the median pay and used a pay range of +/- 1% to identify the median employee is located in North America and works in operations.
+We identified our median employee in December 2022, and are using the same median employee to calculate the 2024 CEO Pay Ratio.
+We reviewed the composition of roles and total number of employees as of December 1, 2024, and determined our employee population was substantially similar to 2022.
+To identify the "median employee" from our employee population, we defined our employee population, by excluding a total of 549 employees in India, Spain and Thailand, as permitted by the de minimis exemption provided in Item 402(u)(4)(ii) of Regulation S-K. We used base salary as our consistently applied compensation measure.
+We calculated the median pay and used a pay range of +/- 1% to identify the median employee population.
+The median employee is located in North America and works in operations.